Deutsche Telekom sweetens MetroPCS deal, cuts debt load

-Shares of MetroPCS rose 2 percent in late trade after Deutsche Telekom, the parent of T-Mobile USA, said it would reduce the debt burden for the combined company by $3.8 billion (2.4 billion pounds) and lower the interest rate on the debt by 50 basis points.
+Shares of MetroPCS rose 2 percent in late trade after Deutsche Telekom, the parent of T-Mobile USA, said it would reduce the debt burden for the combined company by $3.8 billion and lower the interest rate on the debt by 50 basis points.

 Deutsche Telekom also expanded the lock-up period, during which it is prohibited from publicly selling shares in the company, by 12 months to 18 months after the deal close.